mortar-works/mortar-website/src/site/solutions/datasafe.md

 ---
 product: hxly
 title: "DataSafe"
-strapline: "Governed, secure analytical infrastructure built to your context — within your existing systems or managed by us."
+strapline: "Trusted Data Environments.
+Governed, secure analytical infrastructure built for your needs, within existing systems or managed by us."
 description: "Governed, secure analytical infrastructure built to your context — within your existing systems or managed by us.
 The compliant foundation for everything you want to do with your data."
 date: 2024-02-01
 author: Mortar